PAU-Ummah/pmu-ems/ROLE_SYSTEM.md

 - Edit existing people records
 - Delete people from the system
 - Upload Excel files to bulk import people
+- Register new users with specific roles
+- Manage user accounts and role assignments

 **Access:**
 - People page (full access)
+- User Management page (full access)
 - Can manage all people-related operations
+- Can register new users and assign roles

 ### 3. Finance Manager (`finance-manager`)
 **Permissions:**